wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-runbook-automation.md

 ## Protect the application to Azure

 Let us begin with a simple application consisting of two virtual machines.
-Here, we have a HRweb application of Fabrikam.
+Here, we have a HRweb site of Fabrikam.
 Fabrikam-HRweb-frontend and Fabrikam-Hrweb-backend are the two virtual machines protected to Azure using Azure Site Recovery.
 To protect the virtual machines using Azure Site Recovery, follow the steps below.

 1. Enable protection for your virtual machines.